wayneIBM/vpc-on-classic/errors.md

 When you receive an error message from the {{site.data.keyword.cloud}} Virtual Private Cloud APIs, you can use the message ID to find more information about how to resolve the problem.
 {:shortdesc}

+## account_missing
+**Message**: The account in the token was empty or did not exist in the request.

+Recreate a token with a valid account and try again.

 ## account_type_invalid
 **Message**: You must have a Pay-As-You-Go account to provision a Virtual Private Cloud.